kedro-org/kedro-viz/docs/source/share_kedro_viz.md

 ## Publish and share Kedro-Viz automatically

 You can automate the process of publishing and sharing your Kedro-Viz.
-Currently we support AWS, but other cloud providers, namely Azure and GCP, are in pipeline.
-[There is a manual, platform-agnostic publish and share process described below](#platform-agnostic-sharing-with-kedro-viz) for static website hosts like GitHub pages, and cloud providers like Azure and GCP.
+Currently we support sharing through AWS, but integration with other cloud providers, namely Azure and GCP, will be added soon.
+[There is a manual, platform-agnostic publish and share process described below](#platform-agnostic-sharing-with-kedro-viz) for sharing on static website hosts like GitHub pages, and cloud providers like Azure and GCP.

 This section describes the steps to automate your Kedro-Viz deployment on AWS.